 |Occurs in foods as part of protein: meats, poultry, fish, eggs, milk, legumes, nuts

 Trace minerals (microminerals)

 The body needs trace minerals in very small amounts.
-Note that iron is considered to be a trace mineral, although the amount needed is somewhat more than for other microminerals.
+Note that iron is considered a trace mineral, although the amount needed is somewhat more than for other microminerals.

 Hopefully, this article will start you on a journey.
 A journey that will lead you to better health.
-We as humans love our routines and rituals but when it comes to food we need to be explorers.
-It is difficult to break these bad habits but it is totally worth looking into this further.
+We as humans love our routines and rituals, but we need to be explorers when it comes to food.
+It is difficult to break these bad habits, but it is totally worth looking into this further.

 Always consult a licensed health care professional before starting any supplement or nutraceutical.
 Especially if you are pregnant or have any pre-existing medical conditions.
 Individual results may vary.